Schroeder-Group/3_Imputation-Workshop/README.md

-# Inputation-Workshop
+# Imputation-Workshop

-This document provides basic guidelines on how to perform genotype imputation on ancient DNA datasets using a snakemake workflow.
-Please, download Snakemake following the instructions here: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html
+This document provides basic guidelines on how to perform genotype imputation on ancient DNA datasets using a Snakemake workflow.
+Please, follow the instructions to download [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

-We will be using GLIMPSE which has been design to impute low-coverage whole-genome sequencing data.
-Here you can find the documentation of the tool and how to install it: ```https://odelaneau.github.io/GLIMPSE```.
-It is highly recommended to read this article before using GLIMPSE on ancient DNA: ```https://www.nature.com/articles/s41467-023-39202-0```.
+We will use GLIMPSE, designed to impute low-coverage whole-genome sequencing data.
+[Here](https://odelaneau.github.io/GLIMPSE) you can find the tool's documentation and how to install it.
+It is highly recommended to read [this article](https://www.nature.com/articles/s41467-023-39202-0) by Mota et al. 2022 before using GLIMPSE on ancient DNA.
+The tool was first published by [Rubinacci et al. 2021](https://www.nature.com/articles/s41588-020-00756-0).

+## Software requierements
+- Snakemake
+- bcftools
+- R (version >= 4.0)
+- GLIMPSE

 ## Workflow overview
 - Genotype likelihoods calling (bcftools 1.13)